isaacromerop/shopping-cart/readme.md

 npm init
 ```

-_Once finished, start a command line inside shopping folder and then initiate npm._
+_Then, start a command line inside shopping folder and then initiate npm._

 ```
 npm init